Carpenter Sellers Del Gatto Architects

 About Simpson Coulter Studio

-Their portfolio includes K-12 education, higher education, community, retail, residential, transportation, libraries, and hospitality.
-Commercial projects include Clark County Development Services, a Village Square Shopping Center renovation, a Lotus Studio addition, Athleticare Physical Therapy, Costello office, State Bar of Nevada and Perini corporate headquarters.
-The State Bar of Nevada – a licensing and policing agency that supports attorneys – outgrew their existing space in downtown Las Vegas and brought in Simpson Coulter Studio to design a new office environment.
-Simpson Coulter focused on the office culture and individual interactions in their design.
-They created a survey to ask about workplace culture; the results ultimately fueled their design: a high-ceiling public lobby opens to the office corridor above, and funnels into a smaller, semi-public lobby for the State Bar of Nevada.
+Among its commercial projects, Simpson Coulter Studio’s notable projects include the Clark County Development Services, a Village Square Shopping Center renovation, a Lotus Studio addition, the Athleticare Physical Therapy facility, the Costello office, State Bar of Nevada offices, and Perini corporate headquarters.
+Among these, its most notable work was completed for the State Bar of Nevada– a licensing and policing agency that supports attorneys.
+The State Bar had outgrown its space: the firm was called on to design a new office environment that focused on the office culture and individual interactions in the firm’s design.
+After conducting a survey about the workplace culture, the firm crafted a structure with a high-ceilinged public lobby that opens to the corridor above and funnels into a smaller, semi-public lobby for the State Bar of Nevada.
 Translucent glass was strategically located to mediate between private and public spaces while maintaining the necessary light for a creative workspace.

 HOSPY Award for Best Casino Space,